drichardson/dougrichardson.us/site/_posts/2018-08-03-fail-fast-bash-scripting.markdown

     ls /invalidDirectory | cut -c 1
     echo COMPLETE

-Output
+Output:

     $ ./pipeline1.sh
     ls: cannot access '/invalidDirectory': No such file or directory COMPLETE

 Why does pipeline1.sh run to completion?
 After all, `ls` returned a non-zero status.
-The answer is that `cut` returned a zero status and Bash uses the status of the last command in the pipeline as the status for the entire pipeline.
+The answer is that Bash uses the status of the *last* command in the pipeline as the status for the entire pipeline.
+In this case, the last command in the pipeline is `cut`, which returns status zero.

-You can view each individual pipeline command's status using the [PIPESTATUS](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html#Bash-Variables) array variable.
-For example, changing pipeline1.sh to print out the
+Each individual pipeline command's status is stored [PIPESTATUS](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html#Bash-Variables).
+Changing pipeline1.sh to print out the
 PIPESTATUS:

     #!/bin/bash